kube-zen/zen-watcher/docs/INTELLIGENT_EVENT_PIPELINE.md

 ## Best Practices

 1. **Start with Auto-Optimization**: Enable `autoOptimize: true` and let the system learn your patterns
-2. **Set Thresholds**: Configure thresholds in ObservationSourceConfig for early warnings
+2. **Set Thresholds**: Configure thresholds in Ingester for early warnings
 3. **Monitor Metrics**: Watch Prometheus metrics to track optimization effectiveness
 4. **Review Suggestions**: Use `analyze` command to review suggestions before applying
 5. **Tune Dedup Windows**: Use per-source windows for sources with retry patterns (e.g., cert-manager: 24h)